Investors United (School of Real Estate Investing)

 Investors United School of Real Estate Investing is a for-profit educational institution and membership association based out of Baltimore, Maryland, USA.
-The school offers on-campus and online training on real estate investing, and provides a permanent structure and support system for those people who wish to continue using the organization's facilities, advisors, and resources after they have completed their training.
+The school offers on-campus and online training on real estate investing.

-Founded in 1980, by real estate entrepreneur and auctioneer Charles Parrish, Investors United has expanded its operations from a single classroom with a local focus, to an institution with services offered nationally.
+Founded in 1980 by real estate entrepreneur and auctioneer Charles Parrish, Investors United has expanded its operations from a single classroom with a local focus, to an institution with services offered nationally.

-The school's literature states that it is “America’s oldest school dedicated to teaching the techniques of proper real estate investing.”
-This assertion has been upheld by other organizations in the industry and by publications researching the school.
 In addition to its corporate name, Investors United also holds several registered trademarks including its motto: "You will succeed - Guaranteed", and slogan "Earn while you learn."

 History

 In the early 1970s, Charles Parrish had established himself as a real estate investor in Maryland.
 By forming partnerships with other real estate practitioners, he created several small, informal real estate investment groups that were connected to each other primarily through him.
 Noticing a lack of permanent networking outlet for people interested in real estate investment, Charles Parrish established the Maryland Real Estate Investors Association (MDREIA).

 During meetings of the MDREIA, veteran real estate developers found themselves regularly answering questions from new investors and home buyers interested in getting the best value from the purchase or sale of their real estate.
 Parrish recognized the public interest in the knowledge that he and his colleagues had accumulated, so he began organizing classes that he believed would apply broadly to real estate buyers and sellers, whether they were single family homeowners or high-rise developers.

 In 1980, Investors United began as a single-classroom consulting program and investment group led by Charles Parrish.
 Invited personally by Parrish, the inaugural members were all working real estate investors who were interested in learning new techniques and teaching them to others to enhance the overall capabilities of the group.
 Since that time, the school has expanded and updated its courses to cover trends and methods that have evolved since its founding.

 In 1998, Ian Parrish became President of Investors United School of Real Estate Investing and began an initiative to increase the school's reach and capabilities.
-In 2001,the school acquired the former headquarters of the Madison & Bradford Bank in Baltimore, MD; and all of Investors United's classrooms and administrative offices were moved to the 31,000 square foot facility.
+In 2001, the school acquired the former headquarters of the Madison & Bradford Bank in Baltimore, MD; and all of Investors United's classrooms and administrative offices were moved to the 31,000 square foot facility.
 To accommodate the school's expansion, all classrooms and conference rooms were upgraded to accommodate online interactivity.
 The move also allowed for the addition of meeting suites, a multi-media computer lab, and a real estate library.